wunderwuzzi23/blog/content/posts/2020/firefox-cookie-debug-client.md

 Afterwards launching a new Firefox instance with `-start-debugger-server 9222` will have the debugger enabled  (I believe on macOS the parameter has two dashes).

-Yes, this means that you have to kill existing Firefox instances or wait...
+Yes, this means that you have to kill existing Firefox instances or wait until the restarts it.
 The `-new-instance` features is not working by Firefox on Windows.

 There is more info about enabling it in the [README](https://github.com/wunderwuzzi23/firefox-cookiemonster)